RoBro92/nodeinfo/README.md

 - `nodeinfo 100` → Inspect VM 100, create the markdown file and place into the summary notes on the VM
 - `nodeinfo 202` → Inspect LXC 202  create the markdown file and place into the summary notes on the LXC
+- `nodeinfo 303` - Inspect VM/LXC 303 and skip prompt for override.
+(Will still promt if a VM for backup)

 ---